mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 Our [Documentation Style Guide] is a guide to writing Mattermost product documentation and includes guidelines around punctuation, casing, and how to format files.
 We also have [a guide for writing UI copy](https://handbook.mattermost.com/operations/research-and-development/product/development-process/user-interface-text-guidelines) which includes tip, best practices, and examples.

+## Feature documentation process: Product Manager and Developers

 ### Submitting feature documentation

-Feature documentation is a joint effort between Product Managers and Technical Writers.
+Feature documentation is a joint effort between Product Managers, Developers, and Technical Writers.
 In the same way that we want to empower everyone to contribute to our documentation, Product Managers are encouraged to write MVP documentation for their product/feature.

-If your PR is for a new feature, major update to an existing feature, or a fix that impacts the current documentation, it's recommended that you include documentation around the change.
-This is helpful in providing context for reviewers, and also ensures the content can be added to the documentation quickly.
+Feature changes and new features first exist as code PRs.
+These PRs form the basis of whatever changes are being documented.
+If a code PR is for a new feature, major update to an existing feature, or a fix that impacts the current documentation, it's recommended that a documentation update is made.
+The Technical Writers work closely with their development teams to ensure that these types of changes are documented accordingly.

+One way we do this is by using the `Docs/Needed` label.
+When a code PR is submitted, that may have documentation impact, the `Docs/Needed` label is added.
+The assigned writer then reviews the PR and, if there are documentation changes needed, opens a PR in the docs repo with reference to the code PR.

-You can contribute documentation in one of the following ways:
+As a developer you are also welcome to update the documentation yourself in one of the following ways:

 * Update the relevant page on [docs.mattermost.com](https://docs.mattermost.com), and submit a PR for that.
 This PR is submitted to the docs repo, reviewed by the relevant team members, and merged from there.
 * Submit your documentation as a new file, including the context and changes, any code samples, and processes.
-You can submit this as part of your PR, or you can open a new PR in the docs repo and include a link to your open code PR.
+You can submit this as part of your code PR, or you can open a new PR in the docs repo and include a link to your open code PR.

 We don't expect a huge body of documentation or that it's perfectly-written - but rather a clear, concise outline of the change which can be added to our documentation.
 The content can be provided as a list, rough notes, or you can use the example below for content and structural guidance if your documentation is quite detailed.

 **Note:** Due to the cadence of the release cycle, feature documentation needs to be complete and submitted as [per the release process](https://handbook.mattermost.com/operations/research-and-development/product/release-process/feature-release#e-t-minus-15-working-days-judgment-day) to allow sufficient time for review and to ensure it's included in the release documentation update.

-The supplied content can be provided informally, in bullet points, or rough notes in a Google Doc/Jira issue/on the PR itself.
+The supplied content can be provided informally, in bullet points, or rough notes in a Google Doc/on the PR itself.
 Refinements are made collaboratively.

 **Feature documentation MVP \(PMs\)**